 With the holiday season in full swing, avoiding relapse during the holidays should be a top priority for anyone in recovery from drug or alcohol addiction.
 What are the best ways to steer clear of potential problems, keep a recovery program in tip-top shape, and focus on making this time of year one filled with joyful memories rather than regrets?

 Potential Holiday Pitfalls

 In our last Thought Provoking article, we talked about and examined whether or not there was any truth to the common recovery adage that the holidays can be a risky time for people recovering from substance abuse.
 Because of the many emotions running high, the alcohol-based holiday parties, and the overall stresses that come with the holidays and spending time with family members they can indeed be difficult for someone in recovery.
-While we took a look at why this is last week, lets focus this week on the many different strategies that can be used to alleviate some of this risk and set yourself up for success during the winter festivities.
+While we took a look at why this is last week, let’s focus this week on the many different strategies that can be used to alleviate some of this risk and set yourself up for staying sober during the winter festivities.

 Staying Rooted In Your Support System